splunk/observability-workshop/docs/module7/vo_incident_lifecycle.md

 ![Incident View](../images/module7/m7-incident-view.png#center#zoom)

-On the far left you have the option of allocating additional resources to this indcident by clicking on the `Add Responders` link.
+On the far left you have the option of allocating additional resources to this incident by clicking on the `Add Responders` link.
 This allows you build a virtual team specific to this incident by adding other Teams or individual Users, and also share details of a `Conference Bridge` where you can all get together and collaborate.
 Close the `Add Responders` dialogue by clicking `cancel`.

 You can also `snooze` this incident for up to 24hrs by clicking on the `alarm clock` in the very top left, or `re-route` it to a different team who may be better placed to deal with this particular incident.